-Crisis has become the “new normal” for our society.
-Whether it's the first pandemic in more than 100 years, or climate change causing raging wildfires and massive hurricanes, it’s all becoming a regular part of our existence.
-Many communities also must contend with aging and vulnerable infrastructure, making emergency response harder than it has to be.
+Crisis has become more frequent and more severe in our society.
+Whether it is an earthquake or extreme weather causing raging wildfires and massive hurricanes, it’s becoming clear we need to focus on resilience and readiness.
+Many communities must prepare for this reality while contending with aging and vulnerable infrastructure, making emergency response more difficult.
 Our lab was born out of necessity, and we devote ourselves to finding new ways to use technology to help with emergency, crisis, and disaster response.

 How we work

-- Researching at the interface of data science, social science, and policy
+Researching solutions at the interface of data science, social science, and policy

 Integrated data, AI and social science approach to understanding, measuring, and mitigating inequities in emergency preparation, mitigation, response, and recovery.